Innmind/mantle/README.md

 [![codecov](https://codecov.io/gh/innmind/mantle/branch/develop/graph/badge.svg)](https://codecov.io/gh/innmind/mantle)
 [![Type Coverage](https://shepherd.dev/github/innmind/mantle/coverage.svg)](https://shepherd.dev/github/innmind/mantle)

-Minimalist abstraction on top of `Fiber`s to coordinate multiple tasks asynchronously.
+Abstraction on top of `Fiber`s to coordinate multiple tasks asynchronously.

-This package is intended for other packages to be built upon, end developers should not directly face this abstraction.
+The goal is to easily move the execution of any code built using [`innmind/operating-system`](https://packagist.org/packages/innmind/operating-system) from a synchronous context to an async one.
+This means that it's easier to experiment running a piece of code asynchronously and then move back if the experiment is not successful.
+This also means that you can test each part of an asynchronous system synchronously.

 ## Installation